casper-network/docs-archive/dapp-dev-guide/transfer-workflow.rst

 We will use the ``block_hash`` to query and retrieve the block that contains our deploy.
 Afterward, we will retrieve the root hash of the global state trie for this block, also known as the block's ``state_root_hash``.
 We will use the ``state_root_hash`` to look up various values, like the source and destination account and their balances.

+Important fields in the request:

+- ``id`` - <STRING OR INTEGER> Optional JSON-RPC identifier applied to the request and returned in the response.
+If not provided, a random integer will be assigned
+- ``node-address`` <HOST:PORT> Hostname or IP and port of node on which HTTP service is running [default:http://localhost:7777]
+- ``block-identifier`` - <HEX STRING OR INTEGER> Hex-encoded block hash or height of the block.
+If not given, the last block added to the chain as known at the given node will be used

 There is one field in the response that interests us:

 - ``"result"."block"."header"."state_root_hash"`` - contains the root hash of the global state trie for this block